 About

-I am a Licensed Psychologist with the Texas State Board of Examiners of Psychologists (TX License #37127; Expires 3/31/2024).
+I am a Licensed Psychologist with the Texas State Board of Examiners of Psychologists (TX License #37127; Expires 3/31/2026).
 For information on how to verify a license, please click here.
-For information on how to file a complaint, please click here.

-I am also a PSYPACT credentialed provider, which allows me to see clients in certain states outside of Texas.
+I am also a PSYPACT credentialed provider, which allows me to see clients in 40+ states outside of Texas.
 Click here for more information on PSYPACT participating states.

 My Approach to Therapy